 We didn’t look at this website but looked for ‘camping’ in Google Maps.
 The best way to know more about them is by reading reviews on Google Maps.
 People will tell you all about it!

 4. If you are planning to travel around for more than 7 days, then you should consider buying a camping card.
 It costs 159 EUR and allows you to stay for a maximum of 28 nights at campsites all over the country (but not in any).
 Read more here: Camping Card

 5. I already mentioned that Iceland can be super windy!
 We had a small camper car without heating and the wind blew right through it during the night!

-After a few cold nights, we understood that we have to look for places that will protect us from the wind so we started parking behind buildings, other campers, small hills, etc. It helped a lot and it was much warmer to sleep!
+After a few cold nights, we understood that we had to look for places that would protect us from the wind so we started parking behind buildings, other campers, small hills, etc. It helped a lot and it was much warmer to sleep!